-Mind in Kingston offer a safe and non- judgemental environment for local people to play football and learn new or improve their existing skills, meet new people, and improve their physical and mental wellbeing.
-Mind in Kingston also offer a wide range of other support and details of this can be seen on their website.
+Mind in Kingston offer a safe and non-judgmental environment for local people to play football and learn new or improve their existing skills, meet new people and improve their physical and mental well-being.
+Mind in Kingston also offer a wide range of other support and details of this can be seen on their website:

-The football project is open to anyone of 18 and over with mental health issues, and who lives, works or studies in the borough of Kingston.
+The football project is open to anyone 18 and over with mental health issues, and who lives, works or studies in the Royal Borough of Kingston.

 How can people join?

-Potential players can be referred by their GP or someone from a Community Mental Health Team.
+Potential players can be referred by their GP or someone from the local Recovery and Support team.
 Mind will take some details about their mental health condition so they can work out how to best support them.

-New players are initially offered a 6 week trial, after which they are invited to become full members.
+New players are initially offered a six-week trial, after which they are invited to become full members.

-You can ask for more information for yourself, a family member, friend or neighbour or self refer by emailing firstname.lastname@example.org or by phone 020 8255 3939.
+You can ask for more information for yourself, a family member, friend or neighbour, or self refer by e-mailing email@example.com or by phone on 020 8255 3939.

 How often does the group meet?

-The team meets every Monday between 3-4 pm at Kingsmeadow in Kingston.
+The team meets every Monday between 3pm and 4pm at Kingsmeadow in Kingston.